-I’ve noticed over the past few weeks that my 5 year old has been extra needy lately.
+I’ve noticed over the past few weeks that my 5-year-old has been extra needy.
 I thought once school started it would get easier, but now he’s cranky and challenging me even more when he gets home from school.

-I remember learning somewhere in my training to be a therapist that if you’re feeling annoyed by a child, they are probably needing your attention.
+I remember learning somewhere in my training to be a therapist that if you’re feeling annoyed by a child, they’re probably needing your attention.

-I’ve been trying to do a little better at giving him attention.
-I get him to help with little tasks and include him in making dinner when I can.
-But then that somehow always seems to back fire!
+So I’ve been trying to let my son help with little tasks and include him in making dinner when I can.
+Somehow that always seems to backfire though!

-So, I let them squeeze the lemon juice into a cup and then pour it into their water bottles and they seemed to be having fun, but both of them insisted on adding more sugar.
+I let him squeeze the lemon juice into a cup and then pour it into water bottles for he and his brother.
+He seemed to be having fun but insisted on adding more sugar.
 I could feel my temperature start to boil as I envisioned the sugar getting all over the floor.

-I tried to take a few deep breaths and remember that I was doing this to connect with them.
-Fortunately, no sugar was spilled, but of course he didn’t really like the lemonade because it was too sour.
+I tried to take a few deep breaths and remember that I was doing this to connect with him.
+Fortunately, no sugar was spilled, but my son didn’t really like the lemonade because it was too sour!

-After we made lemonade we went to Barnes and Noble to pick out a book because the boys had earned a free one for reading 10 books through their summer reading program.
+After we made lemonade we went to Barnes and Noble to pick out a book.
+Both my sons had earned a free book for completing their summer reading program.

 You wouldn’t believe how difficult this little outing was!

-They were fighting over who got their shoes on before we even got out the door.
-When we got there, the 5 year old wanted a book that wasn’t on the “free book” list and repeatedly asked why he couldn’t pick out a different book.
+They were fighting over who got their shoes on first before we even got out the door.
+When we got there, my 5-year-old wanted a book that wasn’t on the “free book” list.
+He repeatedly asked why he couldn’t pick out a different book.